kombucha-js/react-rerenderers/README.md

 on **React.js**'s state, there is no way to access to it from your actions and loaders.

-`<InstanceProvider/>` is not mandatory.
+Usage of `<InstanceProvider/>` is not mandatory.
 In case you haven't specified your current object, it defaults to `GLOBAL_INSTANCE` as mentioned later.

 #### Attributes ####
 - factory : function